Olanike Adeyemo

-Olanike Kudirat Adeyemo (17 July 1970, Ibadan, Nigeria) is a Nigerian professor of veterinary public health and preventive medicine at the University of Ibadan.
-She is the current Deputy Vice Chancellor of research, innovation and strategic partnership, the first person to attain the role at the university.
-Olanike's research focuses on aquatic and wildlife epidemiology and toxicology, food safety (including fish food safety), global public health, aquatic toxicology, and aquatic veterinary medicine.
-Member of the Steering Committee of the High Level Panel of Experts on Food Security and Nutrition (2022-2024) of the UN Committee on World Food Security.
+Olanike Kudirat Adeyemo (born 17 July 1970) is a Nigerian professor of veterinary public health and preventive medicine at the University of Ibadan.
+She was inaugural deputy vice chancellor, research, innovation and strategic partnership, University of Ibadan, from 2017 to 2021.
+Since July 2023 she has been Secretary to the State Government of Oyo.

+Her research focuses on aquatic and wildlife epidemiology and toxicology, food safety, global public health, aquatic toxicology, and aquatic veterinary medicine.
 Adeyemo is the first female veterinarian to be inducted into the African Academy of Sciences and the Nigerian Academy of Science.

-In 2007, she was named a Fellow of the Eisenhower Fellowship Program and in 2002 she was named a Fellow of the Leadership for Environment and Development program in the UK.
-In 2010, she was named a Fellow of the African Scientific Institute (California, USA) and listed in ASI's 2011 edition of “Black Achievers in Science and Technology.
-In 2011, Adeyemo was appointed an epidemiological and toxicological expert on the Joint FAO/WHO Expert Committee (JECFA).
-In 2012, she was named a Fellow of the African Academy of Sciences.
-In 2016, she was named a Fellow of the Nigerian Academy of Science.
-In 2019 she was named a Fellow of The World Academy of Sciences for the advancement of science in developing countries, and Fellow at the Society for Environmental Toxicology and Pollution Mitigation.
+She has been recognised for her achievements by many organisations and has been awarded several fellowships, and has been appointed to several international committees and other bodies.

 Early life and education

-Adeyemo was born in Ibadan, Oyo State, Nigeria on 17 July 1970 to the family of late Alhaji Moshood Akanni Salami, Baale Ladogan of Iseyin, Oyo State, and Madam Modupeola Aduke Salami of Ile-Loosare, Igbajo, Osun State.
-From 1975 to 1978, Adeyemo studied at LEA Primary School, Kigo Road, Kaduna; later, from 1979 to 1981, she studied at CAC Primary School, Sango, Ibadan, Oyo State.
-She completed her secondary education at Ahmadiyya Grammar School (now Anwar-Ul-Islam Grammar School) in Eleyele, Ibadan, Oyo State; there, she obtained her West African Examination Council results in 1986.
-Before being admitted to the University of Ibadan, Adeyemo briefly obtained Advanced Level studies at St. Annes School, Molete, Ibadan Oyo State.
+Olanike Kudirat Adeyemo was born in Ibadan, Oyo State, Nigeria on 17 July 1970 to the family of Alhaji Moshood Akanni Salami, Baale Ladogan of Iseyin, Oyo State, and Modupeola Aduke Salami of Ile-Loosare, Igbajo, Osun State.

+From 1975 to 1978, Adeyemo studied at LEA Primary School in Kaduna; later, from 1979 to 1981, she studied at CAC Primary School, Sango, Ibadan.
+She completed her secondary education at Ahmadiyya Grammar School (now Anwar-Ul-Islam Grammar School) in Eleyele, Ibadan, where she obtained her West African Examination Council results in 1986.
+Before being admitted to the University of Ibadan, Adeyemo briefly obtained Advanced Level studies at St. Annes School, Molete, Ibadan.

 She got her first degree in Veterinary Medicine from the University of Ibadan in 1994.
 She also obtained her master's degree and doctorate degree from the same institution in 1998 and 2005 respectively.